navxga/navxga/README.md

 ### Hi, I'm Lyan Navega
-📚 A Math enthusiast and Analysis and Systems Development student
+📚 A Programming enthusiast and Analysis and Systems Development student

 💼 Currently, I work with RPA (Robotic Process Automation) at Impacta Lawtech